mrustaa/ContainerView/README.md

 ### CocoaPods

-FloatingPanel is available through [CocoaPods](https://cocoapods.org).
+ContainerView is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby